Turks and Caicos Hurricane Information

 1960 Hurricane Donna

-One of the most powerful hurricanes to strike the Turks and Caicos in centuries, this coast-changing storm caused widespread destruction, yet amazing did not take any lives.
+One of the most powerful hurricanes to strike the Turks and Caicos in centuries, this coast-changing storm caused widespread destruction, yet amazingly did not claim any lives.

 A significant storm surge, likely one of the highest seen in centuries, isolated many communities in the country for weeks.